c-rizz/lr_gym/README.md

 To correctly implement the OpenAI gym environment interface, it is necessary to execute simulation steps of precise length and to obtain renderings synchronized with these simulation steps.
 This is needed to accurately implement a Markov Decision Process, which is the basic abstraction of the environment used in reinforcement learning.
+While this requirement may be lifted in general it is necessary for reproducibility and useful for experimentation.

 This has been implemented by creating a C++ Gazebo plugin.
 The plugin is implemented as